ftsrg/trainbenchmark/hu.bme.mit.trainbenchmark.benchmark.memsql/README.md

 Another opportunity is that to adjust the port number when start the server:
  * `./memsqld -P 3307`

+The Train Benchmark implementation also connects to port `3307`.

-Connect to the MemSQL server by MySQL client tool:
+An initial step is to create a `trainbenchmark` database.
+At first, connect to the MemSQL server by MySQL client tool:

 * `mysql -u root -h 127.0.0.1 -P 3307 --prompt="memsql> "`